-- Must be presented to the transport company, before boarding, under penalty of being denied entry to Brazil by the immigration authority. - Effective 26 August, the following entry restrictions are in place: - Entry by air is permitted for up to 90 days for foreign travellers of any nationality who meet immigration requirements, including holding an entry visa if necessary. - Travellers must present proof of a health insurance policy valid in Brazil and covering the whole trip. - Flights into six airports are suspended (Mato Grosso do Sul; Goiás; Roraima; Rondônia; Rio Grande do Sul; and Tocantins). - Entry by land, sea or waterway remains suspended for foreign travellers of any nationality. - This entry restriction does not apply to Brazilian citizens; permanent or temporary foreign residents of Brazil (who have registered with the Federal Police); foreign employees of the Brazilian government or international organisations; foreign national spouse, partner, child, parent or guardian of a Brazilian citizen; passengers in international transit (not leaving the airport transit zone) to a destination country that will admit them; foreign nationals authorised to enter Brazil by the Brazilian Government in the public interest; or foreign national holders of RNM (Foreign ID card). - These entry restrictions do not prevent the entry by air or waterway of maritime crew to exercise specific functions aboard a vessel or platform operating in Brazilian waters, provided that they carry an entry visa as required. - These entry restrictions do not prevent the disembarkation, authorized by the Federal Police, of maritime crew members whose entry is required by the maritime agent to the Federal Police, for medical assistance or for connection with a flight to their country of origin, or the termination of an employment contract.
+- Effective 5 October, the health insurance requirement is cancelled. - All airports are now permitted to handle international flights. - The following entry restrictions are in place: - Entry by air is permitted for up to 90 days for foreign travellers of any nationality who meet immigration requirements, including holding an entry visa if necessary. - Entry by land, sea or waterway remains suspended for foreign travellers of any nationality. - This entry restriction does not apply to Brazilian citizens; permanent or temporary foreign residents of Brazil (who have registered with the Federal Police); foreign employees of the Brazilian government or international organisations; foreign national spouse, partner, child, parent or guardian of a Brazilian citizen; passengers in international transit (not leaving the airport transit zone) to a destination country that will admit them; foreign nationals authorised to enter Brazil by the Brazilian Government in the public interest; or foreign national holders of RNM (Foreign ID card). - These entry restrictions do not prevent the entry by air or waterway of maritime crew to exercise specific functions aboard a vessel or platform operating in Brazilian waters, provided that they carry an entry visa as required. - These entry restrictions do not prevent the disembarkation, authorized by the Federal Police, of maritime crew members whose entry is required by the maritime agent to the Federal Police, for medical assistance or for connection with a flight to their country of origin, or the termination of an employment contract.
 Responsibility for expenses must be agreed and signed by the relevant maritime agent, with the prior consent of the local health authorities and on presentation of the corresponding air tickets. - There are entry restrictions for foreign nationals coming from Venezuela.

-- The Federal Police has restricted services nationally.
-Immigration registration and residence permits, CRNM, DRNM and passport delivery requests will only be accepted in urgent cases.
+The Federal Police has restricted services nationally.
+Immigration registration and residence permits, CRNM, DRNM and passport delivery requests will only be

+- accepted in urgent cases.
 Passport issuance requests will only proceed for applicants with proof of travel in the next 30 days.
 Naturalization requests will not be processed. - The General Coordination of Labour Immigration has resumed its procedural deadlines for immigration processes. - Residence Permits are accepted and approved in regular processing times.
 Publishing on the National Gazette is also resumed.

-The deadlines for visitors are suspended.
+- The deadlines for visitors are suspended.
 Visitors whose status expires will not be penalized.
 Counting will resume at the end of the public health emergency situation.
-Except in cases that have already expired, the assessment will be made when the visitor leaves the country.

-• Document expiry dates are suspended.
+Except in cases that have already expired, the assessment will be made when the visitor leaves the country. - Document expiry dates are suspended.
 Immigrants with expired immigration documents will not be penalized.